-A Louisiana-inspired recipe, these Cajun Boudin Egg Rolls are made with our homemade pork, chicken, and rice boudin recipe.
+A Louisiana-inspired recipe, these Cajun Boudin Egg Rolls are made with authentic Louisiana boudin sausage.
 Serve it up with a side of hot sauce and remoulade on your next small gathering or game day!
+Be sure to also check out our boudin balls recipe or our seafood egg rolls.

 Louisiana boudin or boudain (pronounced boo-dan) is a type of steamed sausage that usually consists of a combination of ground-up pork and rice with spices and seasonings.
 Some variations include chicken, crawfish, and shrimp.